PerihaneYoussef/Student-Admissions-in-Keras/README.md

 ### Data Set

-Check the attached file "sudent_data.csv"
+Check the attached file "student_data.csv"

 The dataset has the following columns: